fustyles/fuClaw/README.md

 - **No prompt-tier routing.**: The three compiled system prompts (`systemContent`, `systemContentNoTools`, `systemContentTools`) exist in the codebase, but the main message handler always selects `systemContentTools` regardless of whether the user's input has anything to do with hardware.
 A lightweight pre-classification call — using only the role prompt plus the last few history entries — could route simple conversational turns to `systemContent` and avoid sending the full tool schema on the majority of interactions.
 This optimization is architecturally straightforward but has not yet been implemented.

+- **Model selection is manual, not adaptive.**: While `gemini_model` is now configurable, the firmware does not yet auto-select a lighter or heavier model based on request complexity (e.g. routing simple chat to a smaller model and vision/search workflows to a more capable one).
+All requests on a given device currently use the same configured model regardless of task weight.

 ---

 ## Summary

 fuClaw demonstrates one thing clearly: a complete AI Agent does not require a cloud server.

-Running on a bare-metal embedded board with no OS and kilobytes of addressable memory, fuClaw implements a full Agent Loop — perception, reasoning, tool execution, and persistent memory — entirely on-device.
+Running on bare-metal embedded boards with no OS and kilobytes of addressable memory, fuClaw implements a full Agent Loop — perception, reasoning, tool execution, and persistent memory — entirely on-device, across two independent hardware platforms.
 Latency is bounded by the network, not the hardware.

 The core architectural insight is replacing native function calling with prompt engineering: a strict JSON schema constrains LLM output, which the firmware layer validates and executes.
 No vendor-specific API extensions.
-The reasoning engine is fully portable across LLM providers.
+The reasoning engine is fully portable across LLM providers, and — as proven by the AmebaPro2 / ESP32-S3-CAM dual port — fully portable across embedded vendors as well.

 **fuClaw is a working reference implementation, not a production-optimized product.** It is designed to demonstrate what is architecturally possible on constrained embedded hardware — and to give you a complete, running starting point rather than a blank page.
-The dual-mode example code (Telegram and MQTT) covers the full agent loop end-to-end, and adapting it to a new scenario requires only editing `soul.md` and `device.md`; the core architecture needs no redesign.
+The quad-variant example code (two platforms × two transports) covers the full agent loop end-to-end, and adapting it to a new scenario requires only editing `soul.md` and `device.md`; the core architecture needs no redesign.

-That said, deploying fuClaw in a cost-sensitive or high-frequency environment requires careful consideration of the token economics described in [Section 15](#15-concerns--known-limitations).
+That said, deploying fuClaw in a cost-sensitive or high-frequency environment requires careful consideration of the token economics described in [Section 17](#17-concerns--known-limitations).
 Every interaction currently sends the full system prompt and the complete conversation history to the Gemini API.
 For occasional personal use or a low-traffic prototype, the cost is negligible.
 For a device that processes dozens of interactions per day over many months, or for any deployment where the Gemini API free tier is exhausted, the cumulative token spend warrants attention before going live.

-If you are evaluating fuClaw as a foundation for a larger project, treat Section 14 as a checklist of what to address before scaling up.
+If you are evaluating fuClaw as a foundation for a larger project, treat Section 14 and Section 17 as a checklist of what to address before scaling up.
 The architecture is sound; the cost profile simply needs to be matched to your usage pattern.

 ---

 <a name="繁體中文"></a>